 What's your availability?

-The studio is currently open Monday to Thursday and drum lessons are available anytime between 10am & 10 pm.
+The studio is currently open 7 days a week and drum lessons are available anytime between 10am & 10 pm.

 I can do earlier or later by special request, so if these times don't quite suit you, get in touch and I'll try my best to arrange a time slot for you.